Beal, Bertans lift Wizards past Thunder for 5th straight win - WHIZ News

 Thunder: Bradley scored 16 points and Kenrich Williams had 15. … Dort sat with a strained right hip.
 He was Oklahoma City’s leading scorer in the past three games he’s played.

-Wizards: F Rui Hachimura was out with a sore left knee after a knee-to-knee collision on Saturday against Detroit and is day to day, Brooks said. … C Alex Len started after Brooks said he’d be a game-time decision with left ankle soreness.
-Len hit a driving Bazley in the face with his forearm late in the second quarter and was charged with a flagrant 1 foul. … Beal’s 3-pointer with 5:04 left in the third period was the first by any Wizard other than Bertans.
+Wizards: Lopez scored 17 points on 7-of-9 shooting, fellow big man Daniel Gafford was 6 of 6 for 13 points and starting center Alex Len went 3 for 3. … F Rui Hachimura was out with a sore left knee after a knee-to-knee collision on Saturday against Detroit and is day to day, Brooks said. … Len hit a driving Bazley in the face with his forearm late in the second quarter and was charged with a flagrant 1 foul. … Beal’s 3-pointer with 5:04 left in the third period was the first by any Wizard other than Bertans.

 UP NEXT